J-Wilk/EvaluationMethods/README.md

 ###Instructions on useage
 ####Creating evaluation data
+Uses Python 2.7
 In order to create a dataset you must have installed the following dependencies:
 [NLTK 3.0](http://www.nltk.org)
 *NLTK corpuses required: semcor, wordnet and stopwords.*
 [Requests 2.10](http://docs.python-requests.org/en/master/)

 In order to evaluate the problems described above a number of sentences are required.
 In order to build this data createDataset.py can be used. creadeDataset.py requires two command line arguments.
 The first is the name of the resource to aquire the data from, the current options are 'oxford', 'collins' or 'semcor'.
 In order to use 'oxford' or 'collins' you must have acquired an API key from either [Oxford Online](https://developer.oxforddictionaries.com) or [Collins Dictionary](https://www.collinsdictionary.com/api/).
 These keys are stored in a configuration file named 'apiKeys.txt' in the data directory in the following format:
 [api_keys]
 oxford_app_id = *your Oxford app ID*
 oxford_key = *your Oxford key*
 collins_key = *your Collins key*

 The second argument is the name of the file that this new evaluation data will be saved as.
 This data will be saved in the dictionaryData directory.
 An example call to createDataset.py:
 $ python createDataset.py oxford oxfordDictData

 ####Evaluating a dataset
+Uses Python 2.7
 In order to evaluate a prediction model on a dataset you must have the installed the following dependencies:
 [Gensim 0.13](https://radimrehurek.com/gensim/)
 [Numpy 1.11](http://www.numpy.org)